 - Better mapping of parameters to associated devices

 Image 2: reorganize and move the supportive data setting to the top of the main body

 Image 3: redesigned interface with dynamic infographic process

-*The image 1 comes from Emerson Process Management’s website since no photo was allowed to take in the plant for safety reason.
+*The image 1 comes from Emerson Process Management’s website since we were not allowed to take photos in the plant for safety reason.